 - Serve when cooled, or store in an airtight container.

 The nutrition information provided are only estimates based on an online nutritional calculator.
 I am not a certified nutritionist.
 Please consult a professional nutritionist or doctor for accurate information and any dietary restrictions and concerns you may have.

-I bet you already have most of the ingredients for these stained glass cookies with jolly ranchers.
+I bet you already have most of the ingredients for these gluten free stained glass cookies.
 They are as pretty as anything you can get from the bakery and easy to make as well.